 - Required - This option is selected by default.
 When selected, end users are required to complete the field.
 When unchecked, the field is not required to be completed.
 This option cannot be selected if the Read-Only option is selected.

 - Read-Only - When this option is selected, the field is read-only and cannot be filled out by end users.
 This option cannot be selected if the Required option is selected.
 This option is not available for encrypted user custom fields.

-- Auto-fill Response - When this option is selected, the field is auto-filled with the end user's most recent response.
+- Auto-fill Response - When this option is selected, the field is auto-filled with the end user's current data.
 This option is selected by default.

 Use the Up and Down arrows to move the fields to the desired location on the form.
 Fields can be moved above and below page breaks.

 Click the Remove icon to delete the field.
 Once removed, the field reappears in the User Fields or Question Bank list and can be added back to the form.

 Cancel/Save/Save and Continue